 Potential winners shall be required to sign and return within thirty (30) days following an attempted notification, an Affidavit, Declaration or Certificate of Eligibility, Liability Release, and where legally permissible, a Publicity Release and Warranty of Ownership and License in which the entrant warrants that he/she is the owner of the design and grants to Sponsor and its licensees the irrevocable, perpetual, worldwide non-exclusive license to reproduce, distribute, display, and create derivative works of the entry (along with a name credit) in connection with the Contest and promotion of the Contest without additional compensation.
 Failure to execute and deliver any required documents to Sponsor by the specified deadline may result in disqualification from the Contest, and selection of an alternate potential winner.

 The contest will be judged by a panel of brick, block and stone experts representing the masonry industry in Ontario.
 The contest will consist of two (2) rounds of judging.
 The first round will select the top ten (10) entries, which will be based on innovation and aesthetic appeal of design.
 The second round will select the final winners, who will be determined based on their ability to creatively integrate all three materials (brick, block and stone) in the design.
-Winners will be chosen on or around May 9th and notified by email.
+Contestants will be notified by email of next steps.
 Decisions of the judges are final and binding.

 By entering the Contest, all entrants grant an irrevocable, perpetual, worldwide non-exclusive license to Authorized Parties, to reproduce, distribute, display and create derivative works of the entries (along with a name credit) in connection with the Contest and promotion of the Contest, in any media now or hereafter known, including, but not limited to: Display at a potential exhibition of winners; publications featuring select entries in the Contest; advertising which promotes masonry design.